eliman387/Daily-Horoscope/README.md

-# Project Overview

-## Cosmic Horoscope Finder
+# Cosmic Zodiac Finder

 ## Project Description

 This web application will give the user they zodiac sun sign upon the user's input of their birth date (MM/DD).
-The application will then give the user additional data about their zodiac: element, good traits, bad traits, and compatiblilty with other signs.
-The application will also have functionality that gives them a playlist based on their sign.
+The application will also give the user additional data about their zodiac: element, good traits, bad traits, compatiblilty with other signs and last celebrities that share their zodiac.

 ## API and Data Sample
 ### GIPHY
 https://developers.giphy.com/docs/api